 - To create a livable, sustainable community with enhanced quality of life

 - To expand accessibility to quality, affordable housing options for infill development and redevelopment that preserves the Town’s culture, character and history

 - To improve the quality of existing housing stock by offering options for poor quality housing

 - To increase affordable workforce housing within the Town of Bluffton

 - To increase homeownership opportunities to low and moderate income families

 - To increase opportunities for homeowners to build wealth through equity by offering options to replace manufactured homes with permanent modular constructed homes

 Neighborhood Assistance Program

 The Town of Bluffton has established the Neighborhood Assistance Program to assist low and moderate income residents of Bluffton with property repairs and improvements that will help to increase the quality of life for all residents while creating a safer, more vibrant community that retains its character and provides for quality affordable housing.
 To qualify for assistance, applicants must have an income which does not exceed 60% of the area median income for Beaufort County.

 For example, a gross income of less than $40,260 for a family of four would qualify for this program.
-View the 2019 Beaufort County Income Table (PDF).
+View the more recent Beaufort County Income Table (PDF).

 Definitely helped me out in a time of need.